cmvanb/OGJS-CommonCode/docs/Conventions.md

 Benefits of a maximum line length of 80 characters include:

-* Promotes shorter, more readable code.
+* Promoting shorter, more readable code.
-* Allows two code files to open adjacently on standard HD (1920x1080) monitors.
+* Allowing two code files to open adjacently on standard HD (1920x1080) monitors.

 ## Line breaks